Introduction to Social Network Analysis

-A social network perspective can provide novel explanatory variables (betweenness, centrality, structural holes, etc.) to account for why individuals and groups experience differential outcomes in wide variety of settings.
+A social network perspective can provide novel explanatory variables (betweenness, centrality, structural holes, etc.) to account for why individuals and groups experience differential outcomes in a wide variety of settings.
 Here are some examples from the instructor’s current research projects:

 - The differential adoption of evidence-based instructional practices as a function of networks of teaching and research discussion among STEM faculty.

 - The diffusion of misinformation and competing narratives within and across online platforms.

 - The extent of intergroup associations between school children in five European countries.

 - Friendship and sexual contact networks among Latino men who have sex with men and their usage of medication to prevent HIV.